Brembo CCM vs Porsche PCCB vs StopFlex CCB: The Real Differences

 - Manufacturing route (high level): woven preform → consolidation → high-temperature conversion steps → LSI → precision finishing.

-- On-car meaning: target repeatability under repeated high-energy use, while still requiring correct pads, bedding, fluid, and airflow.
+- On-car meaning: the aim is repeatability under repeated high-energy use, though it still requires correct pads, bedding, fluid, and airflow.

 Manufacturing overview: Carbon-Ceramic Manufacturing Process